NCKU-NASA/nasa-judge-api/README.md

   name: <filename(no space)>        # file will save at "/tmp/{{ taskId }}/workspace/<filename(no space)>" at worker(remote).
 ```

+2. If workerusedocker true, write your Dockerfile at lab dir.

-2. Write requirements.yml for install rule in judge
+3. Write requirements.yml for install rule in judge
 ``` yaml
 collections:
   - name: ansible.netcommon